-Chorizo Brown Rice Stuffed Poblano Peppers are spicy, comforting and a great make-ahead meal for a festive late-fall family dinner or for casual entertaining.
+Chorizo Stuffed Poblano Peppers with brown rice are spicy, comforting and a great make-ahead meal for a festive late-fall family dinner or for casual entertaining.
+Serve with my Southwestern Salad on the side!

 So, I think I’ve mentioned six or seven times (but who’s counting) that we’ve had an abundance of Poblano peppers this year.
 It’s been downright insane what we’ve harvested from four plants!